Icelandic nationality law

 Any person born within Iceland to at least one Icelandic parent receives citizenship at birth.
 Children born overseas are also Icelandic citizens if they are born to a married Icelandic parent, or to an unmarried Icelandic mother.
 Individuals born to an unmarried Icelandic father are eligible to acquire citizenship by registration before age 18.
-Foreign nationals may naturalise after meeting a minimum residence requirement (usually five years), proving financial self-sufficiency, demonstrating proficiency in the Icelandic language, and passing a good character requirement with supporting testimonials from two Icelandic citizens.
+Foreign nationals may naturalise after meeting a minimum residence requirement (seven years), demonstrating proficiency in the Icelandic language, proving financial self-sufficiency, and passing a good character requirement with supporting testimonials from two Icelandic citizens.

+All Icelandic citizens have an Icelandic ID number and are entitled to an Icelandic passport and Icelandic identity card, provided that they do not have a legal travel ban imposed on them.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers a person's legal belonging to a state and is the common term used in international treaties when referring to members of that polity; citizenship refers to the set of rights and duties a person has in that nation.

 In Icelandic legislation, the term "citizenship" (ríkisborgararétt) is used to refer to state membership.
 "Nationality" (þjóðerni) is used in other laws but usually refers to a person's ethnic group.
 While the difference between these two terms is not precise in general discourse within Iceland, "citizenship" would be the technical term used in domestic legislation to refer to members of the national constituency.
 Despite this, the Icelandic government translates the name of the principal act governing citizenship requirements (Lög um íslenskan ríkisborgararétt) as the "Icelandic Nationality Act".